 Valfréjus is a family-sized resort, situated 4 hours away from Paris.
 Nestled in the Thabor massif.
 The village-resort has succeeded in remaining an authentic Alpine town, offering a high quality and varied skiing experience.

-of all levels, Valfréjus is also known to impress the ski experts with the “wide open space discoveries” offered by the ski schools and instructors.
+Valfréjus is also known to impress the ski experts with the “wide open space discoveries” offered by the ski schools and instructors.

-- Valfrejus features 77 sunny days on average per season.
-The average for all ski Resorts in France is 75 sunny days.
-January is the sunniest month with an average of 20 sunny days.
+- Valfrejus features 73 sunny days on average per season.
+The average for all ski Resorts in France is 70 sunny days.
+January is the sunniest month with an average of 24 sunny days.